-With predictive analytics, ESM tools can predict future needs for additional licenses depending on expected growth or expansion and based on historical usage trends.
+With predictive analytics, engineering software management tools can predict future needs for additional licenses depending on expected growth or expansion and based on historical usage trends.
 This functionality can also help in the timely detection of possible anomalies in the usage data, which would mitigate the risks of potential system failures or security threats.

 Ensure a More Proactive Budget Planning and Resource Allocation

 True active usage data and accurate forecasts lead to better budget planning and more efficient resource allocation.
-With the right ESM tool, there will be fewer uncertainties on software budget allocation and even fewer surprises from unplanned or unexpected software costs.
+With the right engineering software management tool, there will be fewer uncertainties on software budget allocation and even fewer surprises from unplanned or unexpected software costs.